J. Michael McWilliams, MD, PhD

-J. Michael McWilliams, MD, PhD is an Associate Professor of Health Care Policy and a practicing general internist at Brigham and Women’s Hospital.
+J. Michael McWilliams, MD, PhD is an Associate Professor of Health Care Policy and Medicine at Harvard Medical School and a practicing general internist at Brigham and Women’s Hospital.

-Dr. McWilliams received his BS degree with highest distinction in biology as a Morehead Scholar from the University of North Carolina at Chapel Hill, his MD degree magna cum laude from Harvard Medical School, and his PhD degree in Health Policy from Harvard University, with a concentration in evaluative science and statistics.
-He completed his residency and fellowship training in general internal medicine at Brigham and Women’s Hospital and was an AHRQ post-doctoral fellow in health services research at the Harvard School of Public Health.
-Dr. McWilliams has received the Mack Lipkin, Sr. Associate Award, Milton W. Hamolsky Junior Faculty Award, and Best Published Research Paper of the Year Award from the Society of General Internal Medicine, and the Dissertation Award and Noteworthy Article of the Year Award from AcademyHealth.
-He is a contributing editor for the Journal of General Internal Medicine.
+Dr. McWilliams received his BS degree with highest distinction in biology as a Morehead Scholar from the University of North Carolina at Chapel Hill, his MD degree magna cum laude from Harvard Medical School, and his PhD degree in Health Policy from Harvard University.
+He completed his residency in general internal medicine at Brigham and Women’s Hospital and was an AHRQ post-doctoral fellow in health services research at the Harvard School of Public Health.
+Dr. McWilliams has received the Mack Lipkin, Sr. Associate Award, Milton W. Hamolsky Junior Faculty Award, Best Published Research Paper of the Year Award, and Outstanding Junior Investigator of the Year Award from the Society of General Internal Medicine.
+He has also received the Dissertation Award, Noteworthy Article of the Year Award, and Alice S. Hersh New Investigator Award from AcademyHealth.
+He is editor of the Comments section for the Journal of General Internal Medicine.